The following sections helps you to understand the various Remote Management features on a Windows managed device:

 Lets you lock the keyboard and mouse controls of the managed device during a remote session to prevent the managed device user from interrupting the session.

 Lets you blank the screen on the managed device during a remote session to prevent the user from viewing the actions performed by the remote operator during the session.
 The keyboard and mouse controls of the managed device are also locked.

-NOTE:Blanking the screen of a tablet PC managed device during a remote session degrades the session performance.
+NOTE:Blanking the screen blanking managed device during a remote session degrades the session performance.

 Lets you lock the managed device or log out the user on the managed device if a remote session is abruptly disconnected.
 This feature is available on a Windows device only.